tsduck/tsduck/README.md

 ### Building

 TSDuck can be built on Windows, Linux, macOS and BSD systems.
+The primary target architectures are Intel x86_64 and Arm64 but TSDuck is regularly built and tested on x86, Arm32, RISC-V, PowerPC or IBM s390x.
 See the [building section](https://tsduck.io/download/docs/tsduck-dev.html#building) in the developer's guide for more details.